aswinmurali-io/word-jam/README.md

 ## Install

 The `poetry` install command can be used to install all the dependies for the project.
 The dependies are stored in a virtual env.
-To install the `poetry` package refer [Poetry Installation]: https://python-poetry.org/docs/#installation
+To install the `poetry` package refer [Poetry Installation Docs](https://python-poetry.org/docs/#installation)

 ```shell
     $ poetry install